-Perry has been an Investment Advisor since 1996.
-In 2003, Perry was
+Perry has been a Wealth Advisor since 1996.
+In 2003, Perry was proud

-proud to spearhead the opening of the first Wellington West Capital
+to spearhead the opening of the first Wellington West Capital Inc.

 Wellington West Inc. in July 2011.
 Before becoming an advisor, Perry

 played nine seasons in the NHL for the Calgary Flames (1985-1989),

 Minnesota North Stars (1989-1991) and the San Jose Sharks (1991-1993).

 In 1986 he was credited with the infamous “Steve Smith goal” that won

 the Calgary Flames the series in Game 7 against the Edmonton Oilers.

 After retirement, Perry returned to school to complete his Business